jamt9000/DVE/README.md

 ### Dependencies

-If you have enough disk space, the recommended approach to installing the dependencies for this project is to create a conda enviroment via the `requirements/conda-requirements.txt`:
+If you have enough disk space, the recommended approach to installing the dependencies for this project is to create a conda enviroment via the `requirements/conda-freeze.txt`:

-TODO(Samuel)

 ```
 conda env create -f requirements/conda-freeze.yml